benbray111/Kaggle_Rainforest_Species_Audio/README.md

   Optionally will create augmented data to use for training (adding noise, pitch shift, etc).
   Splits the training set provided by Kaggle into a training and test set.
 ##### train.py:
-  Trains an convolutional neural net and saves it to disk.
+  Trains a convolutional neural net and saves it to disk.
 ##### predict.py:
   Using the saved CNN model, predicts values for the held-out test set (as defined by the etl.py script), evaluates performance, and returns accuracy and loss metrics.
 ##### submission.py: